blackducksoftware/synopsys-detect/documentation/src/main/markdown/troubleshooting/solutions.md

 ### Symptom

-The requirements.txt files created using encoding systems other than UTF-8 cause certain unicode characters in the component names to be unreadable when inspected through the Detect.
+`requirements.txt` files created using encoding systems other than UTF-8 cause certain Unicode characters in the component names to be unreadable when inspected through [detect_product_short].
 The system does not recognize these component entries, resulting in unmatched components.

 Here is an example:
 ````